apelloni/mpolynomial/README.md

 ==============================

 Peform operations with multivariate polynomials such as replacement and multiplication in **rust**.
+With this library one can import polynomial functions into rust in an easy way and perform simple operations end evaluations.

 The supported type for the coefficients are:
  - `f64` (real and complex)
  - `f128` (real and complex)